Sir Peter Leopold Louis Francis Nassau Cowper, 5th Earl Cowper1

 F, #13784, b.
 14 August 1688, d.
 4 February 1722

-Lady Mary Osborne was born on 14 August 1688.2 She was the daughter of Sir Peregrine Osborne, 2nd Duke of Leeds and Bridget Hyde.1 She was baptised on 21 August 1688 at North Mimms, Hertfordshire, England.2 She married, firstly, Henry Somerset, 2nd Duke of Beaufort, son of Charles Somerset, Marquess of Worcester and Rebecca Child, on 14 September 1711 at Wimbledon, Surrey, England.1 She married, secondly, John Campbell Cochrane, 4th Earl of Dundonald, son of John Cochrane, 2nd Earl of Dundonald and Lady Susan Hamilton, on 15 October 1715.2 She died on 4 February 1722 at age 33 at Scotland, without issue.2 Her will (dated 3 February 1721/2) was probated in May 1722.2,3
+Lady Mary Osborne was born on 14 August 1688.2 She was the daughter of Peregrine Osborne, 2nd Duke of Leeds and Bridget Hyde.1 She was baptised on 21 August 1688 at North Mimms, Hertfordshire, EnglandG.2 She married, firstly, Henry Somerset, 2nd Duke of Beaufort, son of Charles Somerset, Marquess of Worcester and Rebecca Child, on 14 September 1711 at Wimbledon, Surrey, EnglandG.1 She married, secondly, John Campbell Cochrane, 4th Earl of Dundonald, son of John Cochrane, 2nd Earl of Dundonald and Lady Susanna Hamilton, on 15 October 1715.2 She died on 4 February 1722 at age 33 at ScotlandG, without issue.2 Her will was proven (by probate) in May 1722.2,3

-As a result of her marriage, Lady Mary Osborne was styled as Duchess of Beaufort on 14 September 1711.
+After her marriage, Lady Mary Osborne was styled as Duchess of Beaufort on 14 September 1711.
 From 14 September 1711, her married name became Somerset.
 From 15 October 1715, her married name became Cochrane.
+Her last will was dated 3 February 1721/22.

 Citations